Skip to main content

 LibraryDescriptionUsage

-defmtEfficient loggingSends real-time sensor data to the PC via RTT.
+defmtEfficient loggingSends real-time sensor data and state transitions to the PC via RTT for debugging.

 1. Embassy-rs Documentation